golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 yagna payment fund
 ```

-The first one will initialize the payment driver.
-The second one will top up your account with test GLM tokens.
+It will top up your account with test GLM tokens.
 You can pay with them only in the test network, where your apps are running by default.

 ## Building your first Golem Network App